rust-lang/chalk/book/src/recursive/search_graph.md

 [`Node`]: http://rust-lang.github.io/chalk/chalk_solve/recursive/search_graph/struct.Node.html
 [`stack_depth`]: http://rust-lang.github.io/chalk/chalk_solve/recursive/search_graph/struct.Node.html#structfield.stack_depth

-The role of the [`SearchGraph`] is to store information each goal that we are currently solving.
+The role of the [`SearchGraph`] is to store information about each goal that we are currently solving.
 Typically, these are goals on the stack -- but other times, they are goals that are no longer on the stack, but whose results (because of a cycle) were dependent on something that is still on the stack.
 We'll work through some examples to make it all clear.

 ## Structure of the search graph